micropython/micropython/docs/develop/cmodules.rst

     # This is not actually needed in this example.
     CFLAGS_USERMOD += -I$(EXAMPLE_MOD_DIR)

-Finally you will need to modify the ``mpconfigboard.h`` for your board to tell the build process to include the new module by adding the following
+Finally you will need to modify the ``mpconfigport.h`` (found under micropython/ports/PORTNAME) for your port to tell the build process to include the new module by adding the following

 .. code-block:: c